Affordable Generative Agents

 Table \ref{table:virtualhome} presents the token consumption and task success rates for two methods on VirtualHome.
 The token data is derived from the total tokens required by the LLM agent to complete all activities in a day. $S_{LLM}$ refers to task success rate evaluated by LLM, while $S_{Human}$ means evaluated by human.
+Based on the actions performed during the task, and the changes in the state of items before and after, we evaluate whether the agent has successfully completed the task.
 Both evaluation methods indicate that AGA does not result in significant performance changes.
 However, AGA costs only 3.4\% of the baseline.
 Because VirtualHome involves only single-agent interaction, the contribution predominantly stems from the Lifestyle Policy.
+For example, the activity shown in Figure 6 matches a similar plan in the lifestyle policy: "\textit{I want to stand up and go to the kitchen to grab a plate and prepare a healthy breakfast with scrambled eggs, salmon, and bell peppers.}" By executing the corresponding instructions, the additional costs associated with LLM instruction decomposition are eliminated.
 In some precise tasks, LLM agents tend to predict task completion earlier, resulting in a higher success rate than human evaluations.
 Furthermore, our analysis revealed that the main cause of task failure is the inability to execute the generated plan with the items present in the current room or the available actions.